 Insights Banking & Finance is brought to you by Bridge Bank

-Smart Business spoke with Ioannou about how companies can avoid legal problems when expanding into foreign markets.
+Smart Business spoke with Cody about construction contracts and how companies can avoid problems that void agreements.

 Insights Legal Affairs is brought to you by Ropers Majeski Kohn & Bentley PC